'Be anxious for nothing..." ~Philippians 4:6

 The cover reads, "A Century of Leadership in Music Education".

-So I opened it in anticipation of seeing a photo of you know who...
+So, I turned the pages in anticipation of seeing a photo of you know who...

 Wrong.